Home

 This highly interdisciplinary and collaborative project is funded by a 4-year National Science Foundation, Understanding the Rules of Life - Emergent Networks award.
 The project will study Late Pleistocene-Holocene climate and ecological change during rapid warming events in Southeast Alaska.
 Students and postdocs will join a team of two biology (Charlotte Lindqvist and Corey Krabbenhoft) and two Earth Science (Jason Briner and Elizabeth Thomas) professors at the University at Buffalo, New York, with cross-disciplinary expertise in evolutionary biology, paleogenomics, ecology, geology, and paleoclimatology.
 All participants will be involved with extensive lab work, field work, and outreach in Southeast Alaska and cross-disciplinary project activities through project team meetings, journal seminars, and workshops.

-I am seeking to hire a postdoc and a PhD student to start in summer 2024 to:
+I am seeking to hire a postdoc and a PhD or MS student to start in summer 2025 to:

 • develop age-depth models for lake sediment cores collected in Southeast Alaska